ashdtgit/RepData_PeerAssessment1/PA1_template.md

 ```

 ### Step 3.
 Basic summaries to see what is in the data
-Names of variables, top of the file, structure and summary
+Names of variables, top of the file, structure and summary.

 ```r